rstacruz/rminimist/README.md

 - `opts.unknown` - a function which is invoked with a command line parameter not defined in the opts configuration object.
 If the function returns false, the unknown option is not added to argv.

 ## Difference with minimist

+rminimist tries to be less "smart" than minimist.
+While minimist is often usable with minimal options, rminimist prefers you to be explicit.

 - Aliases are not duplicated.
 They will always resolve to the canonical version.